 Fire-escape locations and procedures are posted in each classroom.
 Each class has an assigned area in the building to go to for tornado drills.
 If tornado warnings continue beyond the regular end of the student day, students will be kept in school until an all-clear is issued.
+During a lockdown drill, each classroom has a plan for responding to a given scenario.
+Visitors are not allowed to enter the building prior to and during drills.
+Students will not be released to parents prior to the end of the drill.
 The number of drills held each year is followed per state mandated requirements.